 had to say about the performance!
 The show runs through January 2016.

 Tufts' Drama Senior Lecturer, Sheriden Thomas, performed in Moonbox Productions's Barefoot in the Park at the BCA Plaza Theater from November 20 - December 12.
 In this Neil Simon romantic comedy, Sheriden plays the role of Corie's mother, Ethel Banks.
 Congratulations, Sheriden on another excellent role!
 Check out Moonbox Productions performance page >

-Kudos to Tufts' own Drama and Dance Lecturer, Khary Jones, for his work on He Named Me Malala, which opens in theaters nationwide on October 9th.
+Kudos to Tufts' own Theatre, Dance, and Performance Studies Lecturer, Khary Jones, for his work on He Named Me Malala, which opens in theaters nationwide on October 9th.
 The movie had a phenomenal NY Premiere with Malala and her father, Ziauddin Yousafzai, in attendance.
 View the He Named Me Malala trailer >

 Congratulations to our new dance lecturer, Cristina Rosa, on her book, Brazilian Bodies and their Choreographies of Identification.
 In it she discusses the geo-political significance of non-verbal discourses within colonial and post-colonial contexts in Brazil.